Host Family Frequently Asked Questions

 In addition to the desire to share your home and your life with another person, there are some requirements:

-- Must be under 5 minute walk to bus stop from your home.
+- Must be under 15 minute walk to bus stop from your home

-- Must be under a 45 minute trip to campus by bus (includes walk to bus stop, and transfer time)
+- Must be under a 60 minute trip to campus by bus (includes walk to/from bus stops, and transfer time)

-- Each student needs to have a private room with a window at least 9 square feet, a bed, linen, dresser, closet, desk, light, and a door that can be locked.
+- Each student needs to have a private room (at least 81 square feet) with a window, a bed, linen, dresser, closet, desk, light, and a door that can be locked

-- All people over age 18 must have a background check.
+- All residents over age 18 must complete a background check

 - It is preferred that family is fluent in English and that English is spoken (on TV and radio too) in the home